agsb/f2u/docs/Notes.md

 - review of POSTPONE, before many tests and simulations, sure classic behavior is better.
 Droped all changes for STATE stuff with POSTPONE as flag.

-- review of all variables as a continous array from bottom of ram, downwards over tib and stacks.
+- review of all variables as a continous array at bottom of ram, starting above tib and stacks, and growing downwards  memory

 - a lot of precompiled forth internal words, primitives for cmove, bmove, cfill, cscan, cfind, and coumpounds for outer interpreter